Fellowship in Minimal Access Surgery (F.MAS) in Delhi, India

 • Location: World Laparoscopy Hospital, DLF Phase II, Cyber City, Gurgaon, NCR Delhi, India

-• Admission: CLICK HERE TO APPLY FOR THIS COURSE (For any Course Related Query Please Call at 00919811416832)
+• Admission: CLICK HERE TO APPLY FOR THIS COURSE

 Video Chat With Admission Counselor

-Admission to the program is on a first-come, first-served basis, but if the number of applicants is more for the same month, candidates must take an online entrance exam.
-The laparoscopic courses offered by World Laparoscopy Hospital are recognized by universities and are internationally recognized by the World Association of Laparoscopic Surgeons.
+Admission to the program is on a first-come, first-served basis.
+However, if the number of applicants exceeds the available slots for a particular month, candidates will be required to take an online entrance exam.
+The laparoscopic courses offered by World Laparoscopy Hospital are recognized by universities and hold international recognition from the World Association of Laparoscopic Surgeons.
+To perform laparoscopic operations on human patients, surgeons must practice these procedures extensively and become thoroughly familiar with the subtleties of each maneuver.

 wlh Diagnostic Laparoscopy, Diagnostic Thoracoscopy